UpGado/upgado.github.io/about.md

 - Automation (***there is nothing more satisfying than automating a boring task***)
 - Enterpreneurship and business
 - Management and leadership
-- Video games: League and Minecraft
+- Video games: League, Minecraft, Zelda

 If you share any of those interests (or would like to learn about any of them), I would love to connect with you!
 Add me on [LinkedIn](https://www.linkedin.com/in/gadoahmed/) and, if you're in the Boston area, let's go for coffee!